 With Session level selected, utm_source can come from any event in the session that has that property set (for example, earlier campaign events or other page views).

-With Event level selected, utm_source is taken only from the filtered Page Viewed events that match the metric definition (for example, page views where Page URL contains /pricing).
+With Event level selected, Amplitude takes utm_source only from the filtered Page Viewed events that match the metric definition (for example, page views where Page URL contains /pricing).

-Event-level vs session-level controls are only available for session metrics that have an event filter.
+Comparing event-level controls to session-level controls is only available for session metrics that have an event filter.
 If a session metric doesn't have an event filter, group-bys always use session-level semantics.

-It's common to want to compare results of one Amplitude chart versus another, but not all chart analyses are interchangeable.
+It's common to want to compare results of one Amplitude chart with another, but not all chart analyses are interchangeable.

-For example, you can't compare the results of a session totals query in a Session Metrics chart versus the PROPCOUNT(session IDs) formula in the Event Segmentation chart.
+For example, you can't compare the results of a session totals query in a Session Metrics chart with the PROPCOUNT(session IDs) formula in the Event Segmentation chart.

 These two analyses can't be compared because of the following differences in their logic: